 Though the number of people shopping consciously has soared in recent years – with Gen Z at the helm – fast fashion’s demise isn’t nearly as tangible as you may have assumed.
 Here’s why.

-Over the course of the last 18 months, a plethora of headlines touting the death of fast fashion (whereby trend-led clothing is mass-produced to be sold at a reduced price on the high-street) have graced the pages of newspapers, business journals, and fashion publications across the globe.
+Over the course of the last few years, a plethora of headlines touting the death of fast fashion (whereby trend-led clothing is mass-produced to be sold at a reduced price on the high-street) have graced the pages of newspapers, business journals, and fashion publications across the globe.

 From ‘How Gen Z’s shopping habits could spell the end of fast fashion,’ to ‘Gen Z is leading an evolution in shopping that could kill brands as we know it,’ there’s been no shortage of information regarding the potential demise of a sector renowned for its negative impact on both people and planet.

 Though there’s certainly method to the madness of course, these reports are only correct to an extent.

 As ThredUP’s 2020 overview revealed, the second-hand shopping market is indeed thriving – it’s total worth set to hit $64bn in the next five years which will ultimately far outpace fast fashion by 2029.

 And, with Gen Z and millennials adopting conscious consumerism more than any other age group, the future sure looks bright.
 We’ve also witnessed Forever21 file for bankruptcy, Arcadia go into administration, and H&M outline plans to close 250 stores worldwide to instead increase digital investment, all seemingly promising nods towards the beginning of the end for fast fashion.

 It’s no doubt reassuring to see data like this amid continued exposure to the industry’s dark side, but it overlooks one unmissable fact: that fast fashion is, for countless complex reasons, still booming.